lukasholzer/diploma-thesis/chapters/web/1_ui-and-ux.md

 When we are talking about User Interaface Design, it is not a conversation about subjective art.
 On the contrary it is an objective principled form of human conversation and behavior.
 It is like Steve Jobs said: “Design is not just what it looks like and feels like.
 Design is how it works” (Steve Jobs).
 But in spite of this User Interface is based on a good UX design.
 These two Principles are connected to each other.
 It is like an environment

+> Vimeo Krishna, Golden – The Best Interface is No Interface: https://vimeo.com/48629451
 > Krishna, Golden (2016).
 The Best Interface is No Interface.
 In: SlideShare. [online] City: Golden Krishnas presentation at From Business to Buttons in Stockholm.
 Available at: https://de.slideshare.net/inusese/golden-krishna-the-best-interface-is-no-interface

 > McKay, Everett.
 (2014).
 Ui is Communication: How to design intuitive, user-centered interfaces by focusing on effective communication.
 In: SlideShare. [online].
 Available at: ttps://de.slideshare.net/EverettMcKay/ui-is-communication-how-to-design-intuitive-usercentered-interfaces-by-focusing-on-effective-communication [10.03.2017].